noobCode-69/redux-typescript-boilerplate/README.md

     import thunk from "redux-thunk";
     import reducers from "./reducers";
     export const store = createStore(reducers, {}, applyMiddleware(thunk));

+    // Now we can dispatch the reducers directly (not recommended thought) from
+    // store like this.
+    store.dispatch()
     ```

 8. Wrap your root component with Provider